← Back

 Déjà vu is a brief mismatch: a fast familiarity signal fires, but a slower check flags that the moment is new.
 It feels strange but harmless because the brain catches the mismatch.
 You feel the familiarity, but you know it's wrong.

-That self-correction mechanism makes all the difference.
+That correction step is what keeps déjà vu from taking over.
 When that check fails, false familiarity can become persistent.
 Neurologists document cases of chronic déjà vécu ("already lived"), where patients insist novel experiences are genuine memories, unable to flag the conflict their monitoring system should catch.
-Current AI systems do not have a comparable internal check.
+Standard LLM generation does not have an intrinsic memory-conflict monitor like this.

 Memory mismatch and monitoring